zindy/ypipe/README.md

 # Usage
 At any time, comments can be typed in the console window.
 These can be used to describe *in plain text* what the command issued was, causing the serial instructions that follow.
 There is a length limit before the comment simply continues to the next line.
 Also, if some serial traffic occurs while typing a comment, the comment will be truncated gracefully.

-The *interactive* console mode is entered by pressing ENTER on an empty line.
-This stops the logging of traffic from the controllers and device, until console mode is exited by typing 'x'.
+The *interactive* console mode is entered by pressing \[ENTER\] on an empty line.
+This stops the logging of traffic from the controllers and device, until console mode is exited by pressing \[ENTER\] again.
+Meanwhile, traffic between controllers and devices is *not* interrupted, just its logging to the console terminal.

 A few things can be changed and saved in the Y-Pipe EEPROM memory:
 * 'b' typed on its own in the console displays the current baud rate between controller and device. b+BAUDRATE (e.g. 'b115200') changes the baud rate.
 Valid options are 1200, 2400, 4800, 9600, 19200, 38400, 57600 and 115200.